Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Preset keyboard layouts like Dvorak and Colemak are also available.
 And, thanks to the R3 profile of the keycaps, alphas can be moved around to suit whatever layout you prefer.

-Now, there’s no LEDs in the ViBE as of yet.
-However, having a glance at the PCB, I found that there’s holes for SMD LEDs which indicates that one can add SMD LEDs to the ViBE.
+Now, there are no LEDs in the ViBE as of yet.
+However, having a glance at the PCB, I found that there are holes for SMD LEDs which indicates that one can add SMD LEDs to the ViBE.
 This will require a little soldering.

 The silver case is aluminium which feels nice and cold to the touch, the way a metal case should.
 To be honest, when I took apart the ViBE I noted that the case was actually much thinner than I expected, yet it still maintained quite a bit of weight to it.